 2) As expected, healthy participants self-select into wellness programs.
 Spend was close to $1,600 lower for this group but that was not attributable to the program but rather them being younger and healthier.

 The reason you don’t see clear ROI reporting is because it’s fuzzy.
-The greatest benefit may be a signal of goodwill from company to employee.
-I’d really love it if equipment were covered, even if were a lower after-tax amount.
+The greatest benefit may be a signal of goodwill from a company to employee.
+I’d really love if equipment was covered, even if were a lower after-tax amount.
 Running shoes would be a big one for me.
-Gym memberships don’t make much since since 2/3 never use them.
+Gym memberships don’t make much since; 2/3 never use them.